 Although we believe there are no FDA- or European Commission-approved therapies that specifically target the signaling pathways that our current product candidates are designed to modulate or inhibit, there are numerous currently approved therapies for treating the same diseases or indications (other than NASH or GA) for which our product candidates may be useful and many of these currently approved therapies act through mechanisms similar to our product candidates.
 Many of these approved drugs are well-established therapies or products and are widely accepted by physicians, patients and third-party payors.
 Some of these drugs are branded and subject to patent protection, and others are available on a generic basis.
 Insurers and other third-party payors may also encourage the use of generic products or specific branded products.
 We expect that if our product candidates are approved, they will be priced at a significant premium over competitive generic products, including branded generic products.
-This may make it difficult for us to differentiate our product from currently approved therapies, which may adversely impact our business strategy.
+This may make it difficult for us to differentiate our product sfrom currently approved therapies, which may adversely impact our business strategy.
 In addition, many companies are developing new therapeutics, and we cannot predict what the standard of care will be as our product candidates progress through clinical development.
-For more information regarding the competition for each product candidate in "Business-Our Pipeline Programs" in this Annual Report on Form 10-K.
+For more information regarding the competition that our most advanced product candidates face, or may face, see the discussion of specific competition for each product candidate in "Business-Our Pipeline Programs" in this Annual Report on Form 10-K.